harshita250/Market-Stratergy-And-Competitor-Analysis/README.md

-# Healthcare Market Analysis & Sales Strategy Recommendations
+# Market Analysis & Sales Strategy Recommendations

 ## Project Overview
 This project analyzes healthcare claims data (2016–2018) to uncover actionable insights for improving the adoption of anesthesia drug products, specifically **Product 2**, in a competitive market.
 The analysis focuses on HCP behavior, patient demographics, and CVM claim trends to recommend optimized sales and marketing strategies.